WesleyBryie/ChumBucket/wiki/subfaq.md

 ### ► Is there a fallback location people can migrate to if and when the subreddit is suspended?

 Yes!
-We've prepared an alternate location in reddit-like platform Raddle.
-The location is here: https://raddle.me/f/Piracy
+We've prepared an alternate location in reddit-like decentralized reddit-like platform Lemmy.
+The location is here: https://lemmy.ml/c/piracy

+There is a secondary fallback location also available in Raddle: https://raddle.me/f/Piracy

 &nbsp;